 There are certain things that are must sees when living in or visiting Hangzhou, and this is one of them.
-Six Harmonies sits at the foot of Yuelun Shan (Moon Disc Hill), overlooking the Qiantang River and the infamous, double-decker Qiantang River Bridge (although it’s a bit old, 70 yrs., and with the way bridges are going nowadays…).
-Then there’s the fantastic view of the monstrous UT Starcom complex across the river (a standoff between the ancient and the modern).
+Six Harmonies sits at the foot of Yuelun Shan (Moon Disc Hill), overlooking the Qiantang River and the infamous, double-decker Qiantang River Bridge.
+Then there's the fantastic view of the monstrous UT Starcom complex across the river (a standoff between the ancient and the modern).

 Out of all of the towers in the city, this brick and wood structure is definitely the best.
-It’s undergoing some renovation, as it has for the past thousand years – building, rebuilding, renovating… Thankfully, the charm has still been kept here as there is no elevator.
-This means you’ll have to climb up the seven stories.
-It’s quite a haul, but the view is spectacular, and they’ve done a nice job of keeping things simple and real.
+Thankfully, the charm has still been kept here as there is no elevator.
+This means you have to climb up the seven stories.
+It's quite a haul, but the view is spectacular, and they have done a nice job of keeping things simple and real.
 If you still have energy after climbing the pagoda, take a hike around the hill.
-There are a few things to check out, but mostly it’s just a nice walk in the woods.
+There are a few things to check out, but mostly it's just a nice walk in the woods.